immersive-web/webxr-ar-module/explainer.md

 The first thing that any VR-enabled page will want to do is enumerate the available VR hardware and, if present, advertise VR functionality to the user.

 [`navigator.vr.getDevices`](https://w3c.github.io/webvr/#navigator-getvrdevices-attribute) returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves to a list of available devices.
 Each [`VRDevice`](https://w3c.github.io/webvr/#interface-vrdevice) represents a physical unit of VR hardware that can present imagery to the user somehow, referred to here as a "VR hardware device".
-On desktops this will usually be a headset peripheral; on mobile devices it may represent the device itself in conjunction with a viewer harness (e.g., Google Cardboard or Samsung Gear VR).
+On desktop clients this will usually be a headset peripheral; on mobile clients it may represent the mobile device itself in conjunction with a viewer harness (e.g., Google Cardboard or Samsung Gear VR).
 It may also represent devices without stereo presentation capabilities but more advanced tracking, such as Tango devices.

 ```js
 let vrDevice = null;